This post may contain affiliate links. Please read our disclosure policy.

 Having children brings a whole new perspective to being on time for anything.
 Whether it’s your baby that needs to nurse the MOMENT you are ready to step out the door, your potty-training toddler that has to go potty as you’re ready to leave for the doctor’s appointment, or your 6-year-old dragging their feet on a school morning.
 Sometimes it seems you have no control!

-Over the years, I have certainly come up with a lot of tips and tricks to help you get out the door during the school year, but even I know that many days, some things are just out of your control!
+Over the years, I have certainly come up with a lot of tips to get out the door during the school year, but even I know that many days, some things are just out of your control!

 What’s My Rule (For ME!)
 On School Mornings?

-Sure, those things are reallllyy important, don’t get me wrong.
+In our house, the before-school rule means I stay calm and save corrections for later unless it’s a safety issue.
+Sure, those morning tasks I mentioned are reallllyy important, don’t get me wrong.
 However, what is most important is that I send my kids off to school with good memories of our morning.
 They remember the home as their safe haven and me as their best friend.

 Because it’s true what they say, “the way we talk becomes our child’s inner voice,” which means that what we say in the morning will replay in their minds all day long.
 We must do what we can to keep frustration, stress, and negativity at bay in those few hours before school.